 Values for Parent ID Attribute

-The table below shows the allowed values for the
+The table below shows all Settings groups and their corresponding value for the

 parentId attribute.
 See the previous section for all supported attributes.